YuliyaZimenina/Returing_an_Object_Through_a_Method/README.md

-# Retiring an Object through a Method
+# Returing an Object through a Method

 An educational project that demonstrates how to return objects through methods in Java:
 - Returning simple objects (`String`)